NETWAYS/foreman-training/configmanagement/03_puppet.md

 This will ignore all classes starting with "stdlib" if you run the import like described above.

-If you follow the Puppet Role Profile Pattern something like this could be helpful to ignore all internal classes.
+If you follow the Puppet Role Profile Pattern, something like this could be helpful to ignore all internal classes.

     :filters:
       - !ruby/regexp '/^(?!role|profile).*$/'